vifreex/AzShell/README.md

     service-principal           remove a service principal associated with an application group                       remove a group
-    exclude-user-policy         removes the excluded user from a policy
+    exclude-user-policy         removes the excluded user from a policy rbac                        remove an Azure RBAC role to a principal